huntdatacenter/docs/docs/contribute.md

 # Contribute

-It is frustrating when you don't find an instant fix to your problem at hand!
-It's impossible to cover them all.

-However, we are proud of the current content of these pages.
-They have come together as a collaborative contribution from our cloud community.
-All carefully crafted so you can step on the shoulders on their expertise and know-hows to elevate your own research!
+We are proud of the content of these pages.
+They have come together as a collaborative contribution from lab users in our cloud community.
+All pages are carefully crafted so you can step on the shoulders on their expertise and know-hows to elevate your own research!

-Help us carry the torch to the next set of researchers in line by sharing your tips and tricks:
+However, we know it's frustrating when you don't find the instant fix to your problem at hand!
+So help us carry the torch to new researchers by sharing your tips and tricks:

 (1) **Improve current content**.
-Click "Help us improve this page!" and suggest changes directly in the page where you have a suggestion for improvement.
+Click "Help us improve this page!" at the bottom of each page to suggest changes directly in the page.

 (2) **Suggest new content**.
-Suggest new pages and content that will help your fellow researchers.
+Contact us with suggestions for new content and pages that will help your fellow researchers fly.

 (3) **Help out on Slack**.
-Participate in Slack channels both helping and to learn from other community members.
-We have topci channels in specific analysis, tools, data management, etc.
+Participate in discussions to both help and learn from fellow users in topic related channels.

 We are stronger together.